Al-Ziyarah

 Al-Ziyarah (الزيارة, also spelled Zeyareh) is a town in northern Syria, administratively part of the Hama Governorate, located 75 kilometers northwest of Hama.
-It is situated in the Ghab plain, on the eastern bank of the Orontes River.
+It is situated in the Ghab Plain, on the eastern bank of the Orontes River.
 Nearby localities include Qarqur 7 kilometers to the north, Sirmaniyah to the northwest, Qastun to the east and Farikah, Khirbet al-Arus and al-Amqiyah Tahta to the south.
 According to the Syria Central Bureau of Statistics, al-Ziyarah had a population of 3,541 in the 2004 census.
-It is also the center of the Al-Ziyarah Nahiyah ("subdistrict"), part of the Al-Suqaylabiyah District, consisting of 25 localities and with a combined population of 38,872 in 2004.
+It is also the center of the Al-Ziyarah Nahiyah ("subdistrict"), part of the Al-Suqaylabiyah District, consisting of 25 localities with a combined population of 38,872 in 2004.

 History

 Al-Ziyarah has been identified as the ancient Aramaean city of "Ziara", which was part of the Hamath kingdom.

 The name al-Ziyarah is Arabic for "visiting place."
 Al-Ziyarah receives its name from a double-domed shrine located in the town.
 The dome is white and surrounded by oak trees.
 It has a view over the surrounding plain and the Nusayriyah Mountain range.

 Prior to 1960 the nahiyah of al-Ziyarah was part of the Idlib Governorate, after which it became a part of the Hama Governorate.
 In 1970 the average household in al-Ziyarah consisted of nearly nine members.
 An irrigation project for 17,400 hectares in the al-Ziyarah area was started in 1990.
 The project was completed with the construction of the Zeyzoun Dam in 1995.
 On 4 June 2002 the dam collapsed causing mass flooding in the area.
 Five towns, including al-Ziyarah, saw hundreds of homes either destroyed or severely damaged, prompting the Syrian government to request urgent international aid.
 Out of a total of ten people killed, five, including two women, two children and an employee of the dam, were residents of al-Ziyarah.

 On 5 November 2012, during the ongoing Syrian Civil War between the Syrian government and opposition rebels, a car bomb exploded outside a government-run development agency in al-Ziyarah.
 While state media claimed two people were killed and 10 injured, opposition activists claimed the attack left 50 Syrian soldiers and pro-government militiamen dead.